 The work that the seeming is doing is providing justification.
 It’s a sort of non-propositional evidence.
 Evidence itself doesn’t even determine that something is true.
 Instead what it does is gives us the right, epistemically speaking, to believe something.
 That’s just another way of saying it provides justification.

 The previous four questions are the most common questions you’ll encounter during a session with a Street Epistemologist.
-However, there are a number of ways they could thence take the conversation.
+However, there are a number of ways they could take the conversation.
 As it happens, I’ve written blog posts that cover virtually any route they could take.

 Should they ask how seemings or intuitions could justify belief in God, check out my four-part series on knowledge and Christian belief.
 Should they ask if wish-fulfillment always leads to truth, check out my article on Christianity and wish-fulfillment.
 If they ask, in a different way, about what to do with competing religious claims, check out my article on whether religious diversity is a problem for Christianity.
+Also relevant is my 3-part series responding to The Outsider Test for Faith (OTF).
+The OTF pops up quite frequently, I would recommend checking it out.

 The objection from religious diversity is one of the most common questions that come up in SE-type conversations.
 It’s their go-to in discussions with Christians.
 However, as I argue in my article, the person that thinks religious diversity poses a serious threat to faith must be prepared to argue that Christianity is false.
-Street Epistemology, by it’s very nature, can’t accomplish such a thing.
+Street Epistemology, by its very nature, can’t accomplish such a thing.

 Last of all, if after having read all this, you are still stumped by a question they’ve raised, please do not hesitate to reach out.
 Best way to contact me is through the website or by sending a direct message on our Facebook Page.
 I would be happy to dialogue with you about any unanswered question you have.
 And if I don’t have an answer, we can together find someone that does.
 You might be surprised how easy it is to get in contact with brilliant Christians.